 If you want homeowners to trust you with their next home improvement project, then you need to show them you can be trusted.

-And while sprinkling written reviews all over your website, Google and Facebook business pages is a great place to start, it’ll only get you so far.
+And while sprinkling written reviews all over your website, and keeping your Google and Facebook business pages updated is a great place to start, it’ll only get you so far.

 What you need are video testimonials that are so good, homeowners choose you before even looking elsewhere for help.